 - a.
 The supportive services and referral assistance to be provided per youth/family. - b.
 The strategies the applicant will use to increase income for youth/family households served. - c.
 Who will provide the service(s)? - d.
-The process for procuring rental property for clients. - e.
-How will the Agency comply with HHA's Standards? - f.
-Continuous Quality Management / Improvement Project
+The process for procuring rental property for clients - e.
+Continuous Quality Management / Improvement Project a.
+The unique challenges the faces with maintain housing.